Compact Looper, Compact Looper with LED, Compact Momentary Looper, and Latching + Momentary Looper

 The volume control version lets you add a volume knob to any pedal.
 Our volume control looper trims unwanted volume boosts from the pedal or pedals in the loop.
 The volume control looper features authentic made in Japan Lumberg jacks.
 Please note: the volume control only cuts volume.
 If you’re looking for a looper that will boost the signal and help with unwanted volume loss, check out the Saturnworks booster looper.

 The booster looper version helps with unwanted volume loss caused by the pedal or pedals in the loop.
 The clean boost circuit, which adds up to 25dB of clean boost, comes after the true bypass loop as to not affect the tone of the pedal(s) in the loop.
-If you’re looking for a looper that will trim unwanted signal boosts, check out the Saturnworks volume control looper.
+The booster looper can also trim volume.
+So with the knob fully counter-clockwise, the loop level is zero.

 The bass version tweaks the design to allow the bass’ lower frequencies to enter the buffer circuit.